 Lights Out

-26 January 2009, early evening
+26 January 2009, evening time

 Club Paradise is one of two strip clubs in my neighbourhood, the other being the House of Lancaster.
 While the House of Lancaster is just a strip club, I consider Club Paradise a landmark.
 Two things about the club standout in my mind.
 First, it shares a wall with an evangelical church.
 That’s an awkward living arrangement.
 Besides that, it is also home to this brilliant large neon sign of a girl bending over.
 It’s a surprisingly explicit sign and, as one could imagine, not a popular sight in the neighbourhood.
 The sign has been off for a few weeks now.
 Apparently the owner is caving to residents requests to take the sign down.
 By spring it may not be here at all.
 I think i’m the only person in Blansdowne that’s going to miss the sign.
 I liked looking out my window and seeing it.
 Club Paradise is a pretty ugly building when you take away its sign.